-South Sudan - The Organization provided and delivered services to 110,440 children, widows, and families including orphan care, water wells, emergency medical care, and distribution of flood relief supplies.
-Total cash grant funding for projects and support in South Sudan during 2021 was \$186,649.
+South Sudan - In 2022, the Organization provided and delivered services to 113,940 children, widows, and families.
+Services included orphan care, water wells, emergency medical care, and distribution of flood relief supplies.
+Total cash grant funding for projects and support in South Sudan during 2022 was \$148,740.
+In 2021, 110,440 children, widows and families were provided with care and services, for a grant fund total of \$186,649.

-Sri Lanka and Pakistan - The Organization provided and delivered services to 6,339 children, widows, and families including orphan care, earthquake relief, distribution of relief supplies, and persecution relief.
+Sri Lanka and Pakistan - In 2022, the Organization provided and delivered services to 5,263 children, widows, and families.
+Services included orphan care, earthquake relief, distribution of relief supplies, and persecution relief.
 For security reasons the exact location of projects inside Sri Lanka is not published.
-Total cash grant funding for projects and support in Pakistan during 2021 was \$52,805.
+Total cash grant funding for projects and support in Pakistan during 2022 was \$109,219.
+In 2021, 6,339 children, widows and families were provided with care and services, for a grant fund total of \$52,805.